telicent-oss/smart-caches-core/docs/security/index.md

 `prepareAuthorizer()` method passing in the users entitlements.  `Authorizer` instances are intended to be scoped to the lifetime of a single user request so they may cache any access decisions if they encounter the same labels repeatedly.

-Once an application has an `Authorizer` it calls the `canAccess()` method passing in the labels for the data it needs an access decision for.
+Once an application has an `Authorizer` it calls one of the `canRead()`/`canWrite()`/`canAccess()` methods passing in the labels for the data it needs an access decision for and any additional required parameters.
 This returns either `true` for accessible, or `false` for forbidden.
 In the event of any problem/ambiguity in computing an access decisions plugins **MUST** fail-safe by defaulting to returning `false` if they can't make an access decision.

+Note that since the plugin has full control over access decisions it can use as simple, or as complex, logic as it sees fit to implement it's security model.
+For example the labels might not directly encode the access requirements for data, but rather provide reference to one/more externally managed policies that apply, and the `Authorizer` implementation would understand how to resolve and evaluate those externally managed policies.
+Thus, a key feature of this proposed API, is the ability for implementors to provide indirection between data labels and the access polices that apply, as opposed to our current RDF-ABAC model where the labels directly encode the access policy.

 You can see the complete lifecycle outlined later in [Example Usage](#example-usage).